-Revett Lake is a 4.8 mile loop trail located near Murray, ID that features beautiful wild flowers and is good for all skill levels.
+Revett Lake is a 4.8 mile loop trail located near Murray, Idaho that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, camping, and fishing and is accessible from July until October.

 Every time I come, the experience is amazing.
 Beautiful scenery all the way to the lake.
 First time was in the middle of summer and and the second time was right before winter.
 If you're planning to camp I suggest getting up there early in the day to beat the traffic and claim your spot!